Justice-Through-Code/fall_2020/lessons/0x_advanced_git/advanced_git_lesson.md

 # Before class

 # Outline of class agenda
+1. Lesson
-1. Learn about using git with another user (i.e., collaborating on code)
+  * Learn about using git with another user (i.e., collaborating on code)
+  * The importance of `git fetch` and `git pull`
+2. Challenge
-2. Setting up Git preferences on our computers
+  * Setting up Git preferences on our computers
-3. Trying out some collaborative coding
+  * Trying out some collaborative coding

 # Class
 ## 1. Refresher on Git